astropy/astropy-APEs/APE26.rst

 inclusion of coordinate data makes the reference frames “multi-modal”.
 This creates different usage modes (with and without data), each exhibiting different behavior.
 For instance, some methods such as ``separation`` work fine with frames with data, while doing this on coordinate frames without data results in an error.
-This kind of multi-modal structure is considered an anti-pattern because it forces any code interacting with the frame classes to handle both cases (checking ``frame.has_data``), complicating the codebase unnecessarily.
+While this multi-modal structure as motivated in `APE 5 <https://github.com/astropy/astropy-APEs/blob/main/APE5.rst>`_ can be seen as a benefit for interpretability of the logic, we also now see it from the perspective of an anti-pattern.
+It forces any code interacting with the frame classes to handle both cases (checking ``frame.has_data``), complicating the codebase.
+We thus find it worthwhile to separate coordinate data from reference frames at the possible expense of ease of understanding for some developers.

 All the points discussed thus far – separation of concerns and code duplication – concern maintainers.
 However user experience is the more important consideration.
 In